phyophyo924/paing/Home.md

-Welcome to the Combate a Fraude's SDKs wiki!
-Go [here](./Downloading-and-importing) to start the integration.
+Welcome to the Combate a Fraude's Android SDKs wiki!
+Start the integration [here](./Downloading-and-importing)!

 |          SDK            |                       Gradle dependency                       |
 | ----------------------- | ------------------------------------------------------------- |